 Here is the details of wildlife Sydney zoo with the price of Sydney wildlife zoo tickets, Sydney wildlife zoo opening hours, and wildlife park in Sydney which will help you to arrange your travel accordingly.

 1. Taronga Zoo

 With the background of Sydney Harbour staying with all of you day, an outing to Taronga is both a touring feast and an untamed life encounter.
 A decent arrangement is to advance down through the zoo by walking and Sky Safari back up to the best.
 Don’t miss the shiny new lemur fenced in area.

 The opening time is 9.30 am to 5 pm every day.
-The price of tickets is A$23 for youngsters and A$124.20 for group of four.
-Special concession is given to children under 4, students and senior citizen.
+The price of tickets is A$23 for youngsters and A$124.20 for a group of four.
+A special concession is given to children under 4, students and senior citizen.

 2. Ocean LIFE Sydney Aquarium

 Australia is known for its sea shores, and at SEA LIFE you can see with your own eyes what hides underneath, yet from the wellbeing of an extremely secure glass burrow.
 One of the world’s biggest aquariums, SEA LIFE Sydney Aquarium has 14 themed zones and is home to 700 distinct species and 13,000 creatures in 6 million litres of water.